Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 A resolution is not a pause before repeating the same conflict.

-Progress should change future behavior.
+Progress should produce lasting behavioral consequences.

 ### Example